WICG/bfcache-not-restored-reason/NotRestoredReason.md

 1. HTML ID of the frame (e.g. “foo” when `<iframe id=“foo” src="...(URL)">)`
 2. `name` attribute of the frame (e.g. “bar” when `<iframe name="bar">`), report only the original name, not the updated name)
 3. `src` of the frame (not the current URL)
-4. Whether or not the frame had `NotRestoredReasons`

 For cross-origin frames, we should not expose the information on what blocked bfcache to avoid cross-site information leaks.
 Instead, when any cross-origin